 Happy New Year!
 Yes, it’s February, but I live in China and we’re celebrating the Lunar New Year.
 I’m right on schedule!
 (Also, it’s the year of the pig, as in piggy bank.
 Cha-ching! 🤑)

 Check out what I accomplished in 2018 and find out what’s coming up in 2019.
+Check out the Ultimate Goal-Setting Checklist for guidance on your goals.

 What are my 2019 goals?